-The divisive 2020 presidential race, in combination with the stress of the pandemic, can lead to strong emotions that your child may have observed in you and others.
+As we gear up for another divisive presidential race this year in the U.S., it is important to acknowledge that your child may observe strong emotions in you and others.
+We need to prepare ourselves for many of these familiar emotions to potentially resurface.
 Whether positive or negative, high emotions can cause agitation and anxiety.
 For young children in times of unease, the strength of our calm presence and simple reassurances help to make the world a safe and manageable place.
 Children form their own opinions from what they perceive from those closest to them, as well as what they hear in the world around them.

 Below are a few thoughts on helping children understand current events.